syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 ## Client-side application

-1.Create a new C# Blazor Client-Side application project.
+1. Create a new C# Blazor Client-Side application project.
 Select Blazor App from the template and click the Next button.

 ![Create ASP.NET Core Web application in Visual Studio for Blazor PowerPoint document](Workingwith_Blazor/Create_project.png)

-2.Now, the project configuration window will popup.
+2. Now, the project configuration window will popup.
 Click Create button to create a new project with the required project name.

 ![Create a project name for your new project](Workingwith_Blazor/Configure_project.png)

-3.Choose Blazor WebAssembly App and click Create button to create a new Blazor Client-Side application for .NET Core 3.0.0-preview9.
+3. Choose Blazor WebAssembly App and click Create button to create a new Blazor Client-Side application for .NET Core 3.0.0-preview9.

 ![Select .NET Core, ASP.NET Core 3.0 and Blazor server_side.](Workingwith_Blazor/Core_application_Client.png)

-4.To **create a PowerPoint document in Server-side application**, install [Syncfusion.Presentation.Net.Core](https://www.nuget.org/packages/Syncfusion.Presentation.Net.Core) to the Blazor project.
+4. To **create a PowerPoint document in Server-side application**, install [Syncfusion.Presentation.Net.Core](https://www.nuget.org/packages/Syncfusion.Presentation.Net.Core) to the Blazor project.

 ![Install .NET Core Nuget Package](Workingwith_Blazor/NuGet.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

-5.Create a razor file with name as ``Presentation`` under ``Pages`` folder and add the following namespaces in the file.
+5. Create a razor file with name as ``Presentation`` under ``Pages`` folder and add the following namespaces in the file.
+{% capture codesnippet8 %}​
 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 @page "/Presentation"